Published On: November 23, 2021

 |Tofranil||Imipramine||Antidepressant||Useful in treating additional symptoms of depression or anxiety that are common in those who have ADHD.|

 If you’re thinking about starting any child or adult ADHD medication, it’s important to talk to your doctor or psychiatrists first.
 Learning as much as you can about a potential medication and its side effects can enhance the likelihood that your treatment will be both effective and productive.

 Your doctor may prescribe one or more types of ADHD medication.
 In order to start treatment, you should follow the steps below:

 Talkspace does not provide controlled substances to treat ADHD.
 Find our list of prescribed medications here.

+Being cautious of medication is a valid concern.
+With all medications, there’s potential risk for substance abuse, especially if you don’t have a formal diagnosis.
 Whether or not you treat your ADHD with medication is a personal decision.
-There’s no right or wrong answer, and only through doing research and talking with your psychiatrist and prescriber can you make the best decision for you or your loved one.
+There’s no right or wrong answer, and only through doing research and talking with your psychiatrist and prescriber can you make the best decision on primary care for you or your loved one.
 Understanding the pros and cons of medications can help you make your decision.

 Take all the side effects of ADHD meds into consideration and be sure to ask your prescriber about anything you want clarification or are unsure about.